Chrisann Brennan

-Chrisann Brennan (born September 29, 1954) is an American painter and memoirist.
+Chrisann Brennan (born September 29, 1954) is an American memoirist and painter.
 She is the author of The Bite in the Apple, an autobiography about her relationship with Apple co-founder Steve Jobs.
 They had one child, Lisa Brennan-Jobs.

 Early life

 Brennan was born in Dayton, Ohio, in 1954, one of four daughters of James Richard Brennan and Virginia Lavern Rickey.
 Chrisann was named after the flower chrysanthemum.
-Brennan notes in her memoir that she is "dyslexic, which has had the effect of making me differently wired, creative, and a voracious problem solver— bright, but more than slightly clueless to convention."

 Her father worked for Sylvania and the family lived in a number of places including Colorado Springs and Nebraska.
 They eventually settled in Sunnyvale, California.
 Her parents divorced after their move to Buffalo, New York.
 Brennan attended Homestead High School in Cupertino, California, where she met Steve Jobs during the early months of 1972.